dytq/Projet_Nuremberg_Huawei_TechArena_2025/README.md

 - **charging (buying)** when Day-Ahead (DA) market prices are low,
 - **discharging (selling)** when DA prices are high,
 - while respecting the physical constraints of the BESS (capacity, C-rate, SOC limits).
+- **AFRR Energie** we used an activation factor to charge and discharge the batterie.

-In addition, a portion of the battery power is **reserved** for ancillary services:
+A portion of the battery power is **reserved** for ancillary services:
 - **FCR (Frequency Containment Reserve)**: remuneration based on available MW every 4h,
 - **aFRR (automatic Frequency Restoration Reserve)**: remuneration for upward (Pos) and downward (Neg) capacity, also in 4h blocks.
+Additionally, the model now includes battery degradation and temperature effects, to better capture real-world behavior and lifecycle economics.

 #### **2. Strategy** ####
 The year is splitted into days ans we pick the lowest-price slots of the day for the charging intervals and the highest-price slots of the day.for discharging intervals.
 After that, we apply physical constraints such as :